-Applicants choosing this option must provide comprehensive Out-of-School Time programming at a schoolbased, site-based or remote option during the school year to include before, after and summer for a selected population of students.
+Applicants choosing this option must provide comprehensive Out-of-School Time programming at a school- based or site-based during the school year to include before, after and summer for a selected population of students.
 Option 2 programs must focus on the components of 21st CCLC (reading, math, positive youth development and parental engagement).

-Option 3: Out-of-School Time: Middle and High School Students
+Option 3: Out-of-School Time: Middle/High School Students

 Applicants choosing this option must provide comprehensive Out-of-School Time programming at a school or site during the school year to include before, after and summer for a selected population of students.
-These programs must include a focus on college and career readiness and/or dropout prevention strategies, as well as additional supports and programming as required under the grant (reading, math, positive youth development and family engagement).
+These programs must include a focus on college and career readiness and/or dropout prevention strategies, as well as additional support and programming as required under the grant (reading, math, positive youth development and family engagement).